cultbaus/nvim/README.md

-# Nvim
+# nvim

 Neovim configuration, assumes you are building from Nightly.
 At the time of writing, that is v0.10.0-dev-XXXX.
+Quite a few of the plugins I use are from [mini.nvim][1] and I highly recommend checking it out, and keeping an eye on upcoming releases.

+`Setup` and `Configuration` are logically separate just because I think that is the direction plugins are going to take with all the commotion lately around `.setup { }`

 ### Quick start